-Please get in touch to discuss this on a case by case basis.
+Please get in touch to discuss this on a case-by-case basis.

-The accommodation on the first and last night is at standard level summer cabins in the Oulanka National Park.
+The accommodation on the first and last night is at standard level summer cabins in Oulanka National Park.
 Bed linen, towels and access to the traditional wood-heated sauna are included.

 During the challenge, on night 2, you'll be divided into small teams to share tents, with proper sleeping bags and sleeping mattresses in the tents.
 You'll also cook your own dinner with an expedition cooker, under the supervision of our local guides.